 With recent advancements in Lithium Iron Phosphate battery (LFP) technology combined with some clever engineering design, the issues around high maintenance costs can be a thing of the past for Building Owners and Facilities Managers.
 It is important to note that different LFP batteries will produce large variations in maintenance cost savings, therefore, it is very important to ask manufacturers for actual site results before making a selection based on your requirements.
 As an example Clevertronics has two ranges fitted with LFP products, the Lithium Premium (LP) range produces around 50% maintenance savings range compared to NiCd products and the L10 Optimum range fitted with Lithium Nanophosphate® technology batteries is able to produce an unmatched 85% in maintenance savings.
 Other benefits that can be achieved with select LFP products is an energy saving of up to 80% and the important fact that Lithium is a much safer option for humans and the environment due to the absence of dangerous toxic substances of Cadmium, Nickel and Lead.

-To review the performance difference the Clevertonics L10 range can have over old technology batteries a case study at Etihad Stadium was undertaken.
-Over three years ago the Clevertronics L10 product range with Lithium Nanophosphate® battery technology was installed on-site at Etihad Stadium and is well on track to deliver an incredible saving of over $1million during the 7 year maintenance period.
+To review the performance difference the Clevertonics L10 range can have over old technology batteries a case study at Marvel Stadium was undertaken.
+In 2012 the Clevertronics L10 product range with Lithium Nanophosphate® battery technology was installed on-site at Marvel Stadium and is well on track to deliver an incredible saving of over $1 million during the 7 year maintenance period.

-Etihad Stadium is a 52,000 seat multi-purpose facility designed to cater for major sporting and entertainment events, as well as social, business and private functions.
+Marvel Stadium is a 52,000 seat multi-purpose facility designed to cater for major sporting and entertainment events, as well as social, business and private functions.
 The venue hosts as many as 80 arena sports and entertainment events and 600 non-event day functions annually in its 15 different function spaces.
-Since opening on March 9, 2000, well over 32 million people have passed through the venue’s turnstiles.
 The stadium now hosts in the vicinity of 50 AFL matches a season, as well as A-League games and Big Bash League cricket matches.
-The venue also regularly stages international sporting events such as Rugby League World Cup matches, Rugby Union Tests, and soccer World Cup qualifiers.
+The venue also regularly stages international sporting events such as Rugby League World Cup matches, Rugby Union Tests, and World Cup qualifiers.

 In 2012, Honeywell was tasked with a review of the emergency lighting within Etihad stadium as the maintenance and energy costs continued to climb.
 The existing fittings were nearing end of life which had created the need for major components replacement.
 With 2,756 Exit and Emergency lights installed within the facility and a high volume of foot traffic, quality, and performance of emergency lighting and escape signage is critical so a decision was made to refurbish the entire stadium.

-Honeywell Victoria TAM Operations Manager, Matthew Parisi was involved in reviewing the options available to ensure the stadium met the standards required and also provided the best total cost solution for his customer.
+The Honeywell Victoria TAM Operations Manager who was involved in reviewing the options available to ensure the stadium met the standards required and also provided the best total cost solution for his customer.

-After considering the options Matthew selected an LFP product from Clevertronics and was amazed at the performance this product could achieve over previous alternatives.
+After considering the options he selected the L10 Nanophosphate product from Clevertronics and was amazed at the performance this product could achieve over previous alternatives.

-The project was a twelve month staged upgrade and was completed in August 2013 which involved installing 2,756 Exit and Emergency lights integrated into a Zoneworks computer monitoring system.
-The Zoneworks monitoring system allows for automatic compliance testing of the system, real time luminaire reporting and access to testing and reporting over the internet.
+The project was a twelve-month staged upgrade and was completed in April 2013 which involved installing 2,756 Exit and Emergency lights integrated into a Zoneworks computer monitoring system.
+The Zoneworks monitoring system allows for automatic compliance testing of the system, real-time luminaire reporting and access to testing and reporting over the internet.